NibnabCodes/principles_of_data_analytics/README.md

 # Principles of Data Analytics

-This repository contains my weekly submissions for the principles of data analytics module.
+This repository contains my submissions for the principles of data analytics module.

 by Niamh Hogan